Skip to Content

 I had horror stories about these birds before we took the dive and raised our own.
 Others told me, “They grow so big so quick they break bones.
 The smell is horrible and so on and so forth.”

-It’s true the birds smell worse than our Rhode Island Reds, Silkies, and others.
+The birds, indeed smell worse than our Rhode Island Reds, Silkies, and other breeds of chicken.

-You need to know three crucial steps when it comes to butchering chickens.
+You need to know three basic steps that are crucial when it comes to butchering chickens.
 They are explained in more detail below, but they are:

 Things We Tried to Make Butchering Easier

 The first time we butchered chickens, the breed was Wyandottes.
 We didn’t have a clue what we were doing.
-We were going off the butchering skills of my husband Eric with deer.
+We were going off my husband Eric’s butchering skills with deer.

-I put all my faith into him because, well, he has butchered countless deer before.
-So our first time, we thought it would be fine doing it without a scalding pot.
+I put all my faith into him because he has butchered countless deer before.
+So our first time, we thought doing it without a scalding pot would be fine.

 You can do it, but it makes the plucking process take much longer.
 This led us into trouble when we decided to kill six chickens at one time before beginning plucking.
-Add in higher than desired temperatures and flies buzzing around, which made for a pretty bad situation.
+Add in higher-than-desired temperatures and flies buzzing around, making for a bad situation.

-You must choose a cool day or after sunset and make sure you can gut clean and bag the chicken promptly.
+You must choose a cool day or after sunset and ensure you can get clean and bag the chicken promptly.

 It would be best if you butchered your birds at the right time of day.
 For example, if you get birds in the spring, by the time they are ready to go, you may be experiencing a very HOT day.